Ignaz Ježower

-Ignaz Sebastian Ježower (17 June 1878 in Rzeszów, Poland – 13 January 1942 in Riga) was a Polish-German cultural historian, writer and translator in Berlin.
+Ignaz Sebastian Jeżower (17 June 1878 in Rzeszów, Poland – 13 January 1942 in Riga) was a Polish-German cultural historian, writer and translator in Berlin.

 Personal life

 His early studies were in Vienna in literature and cultural history.
-His wife Erna Jezower, nee Münchenberg, was born on the 20th August 1888 in Berlin.
+His wife Erna Jeżower, nee Münchenberg, was born on the 20th August 1888 in Berlin.

 Career

-Ignaz Jezower was a cultural historian and scientist, writer and translator in Berlin.
+Ignaz Jeżower was a cultural historian and scientist, writer and translator in Berlin.

 From 1921 he was the literary director of the Verlages Bong publishing house, for a long time also a lecturer for the Rowohlt-Verlage publishing house.
 He published several important books and wrote essays, book reviews and theater reviews for various newspapers and magazines, for example the Neuen Merkur (New Mercury).

 He was friends with George Grosz, Else Lasker-Schüler, Alfred Döblin, Kurt Schwitters and other artists.
 Together with Franz Hessel he translated and edited the memoirs "Histoire de ma vie" by Giacomo Casanova (1725–1798).